Rotation FAQs

 You can stop attending Rotation events at any time, and check the box stating that you do not desire a House affiliation in the End-of-Rotation survey after the survey is released.

-Two dinners during rotation are free dinners, meaning you can attend the dinner of any house you want.
-Use these as an opportunity to see Houses again or make up for any dinners you may have missed.
-Just remember to let us know if you're missing an official dinner so we can know to expect you at the free dinner!
+The last two days of rotation is utilized for free receptions, meaning you can attend the Dinner of any house you want.
+Use these as an opportunity to see houses again or make up for any Dinners you may have missed.
+Just remember to let house leadership know if you are missing an official Dinner so we know to expect you at the free Dinner!

 Caltech Dining Services (CDS) is very accommodating when it comes to dietary restrictions.
 You can email SpecialMeals@caltech.edu if you need to request special meals.
 Feel free to ask any upperclassman about food options.
 They'll point you in the right direction.